-Tyrosine is a non-essential amino acid which your body can produce from other amino acids, but iodine MUST be consumed through your diet.
-(1)
+Tyrosine is a non-essential amino acid that your body can produce from other amino acids, but iodine MUST be consumed through your diet (4).

-Because the consumption of sea vegetables such as kelp and seaweed, as well as the preference over non-iodized salt, iodine deficiency is becoming more and more common.
+Because the consumption of sea vegetables such as kelp and seaweed is decreasing, as well as the preference for non-iodized salt, iodine deficiency is becoming more and more common.

-This is important because it may not be wise to supplement with tyrosine unless it is also accompanied with iodine (or unless you know that your iodine level is "optimal" first).
+This is important because it may not be wise to supplement with tyrosine unless it is also accompanied by iodine (or unless you know that your iodine level is “optimal” first).

-It has also been shown that people who have thyroid disease, including hyperthyroidism and hypothyroidism, have irregular serum levels of tyrosine.
-(4)
+It has also been shown that people who have thyroid disease, including hyperthyroidism and hypothyroidism, have irregular serum levels of tyrosine (5).

 Those who have hyperthyroidism tend to have higher levels of tyrosine in their blood, and this level can increase dramatically after supplementation.

-When you combine this with the fact that using Thyroxine medication (such as Levothyroxine) has been shown to enhance tyrosine metabolism in the liver (5), it may be a good idea to supplement with BOTH thyroid medication AND tyrosine (either from the diet or through supplements).
+When you combine this with the fact that using thyroxine medication (such as Levothyroxine) has been shown to enhance tyrosine metabolism in the liver (6), it may be a good idea to supplement with BOTH thyroid medication AND tyrosine (either from the diet or through supplements).